-Add a categorical season-of-year coordinate, with user specified seasons.
+Add a categorical season-of-year coordinate, values 0..N-1 where N is the number of user specified seasons.

 - cube (iris. cube.
 Cube): The cube containing 'coord'.
 The new coord will be added into it. - coord (iris.coords.Coord or string): Coordinate in 'cube', or its name, representing time.